maitepv87/react-practice-series/src/state-patterns/useReducer-context/onboarding-notes.md

 ## Folder structure

-Here’s how the floder is organized:
+Here’s how the folder is organized:

 ```
 useReducer-context/